TrudAX/denistrunin-blog/src/posts/xpptutorial-batchmultithread/index.md

 ## Solution design principles

 It is quite obvious that we can optimize this by running the code in parallel threads.
-The possible options of how this work described in Ax perf blog - [Batch Parallelism in AX](https://docs.microsoft.com/en-us/archive/blogs/axperf/batch-parallelism-in-ax-part-iv), but every approach from that article has its pros and cons.
+Possible options of how this works are described in AX perf blog - [Batch Parallelism in AX](https://docs.microsoft.com/en-us/archive/blogs/axperf/batch-parallelism-in-ax-part-iv), but every approach from that article has its pros and cons.

 What should be considered while designing a simplified solution for this:

 - A change should be simple and require minimum modifications to the original class.
-We don't want what to create new classes or new tables to support parallel execution.
+We don't want to create new classes or new tables to support parallel execution.
 - We can't run a single batch thread per one transaction - it will create a lot of overhead for a batch framework, so the solution should allow specifying maximum batch threads.
-- Execution flow in batch mode or in user interface should be exactly the same, better to avoid operations that can be run only in batch.
+- Execution flow in batch mode or in user interface should be exactly the same, better to avoid operations that can be run only in a batch.
-- We should support the final task, and it should be executed only once after transactions processing
+- We should support the final task, and it should be executed only once after transactions processing.

 In most cases, we(as developers) should know how to split the load.
-In the example above we can just split selected customer transaction by equal intervals, but the split function can be more complex(for example we may want to avoid running parallel tasks for the same customer to prevent blocking)
+In the example above we can just split selected customer transactions by equal intervals, but the split function can be more complex(for example we may want to avoid running parallel tasks for the same customer to prevent blocking)

 The main idea is to introduce a new class parameter **batchIdentifier** - identification for the split interval and then run our logic only for this interval.

 I created a base class **DEVTutorialBatchMultipleThreadBase** to incorporate this logic.
-If we have **batchIdentifier** specified - that means it is child class that needs to perform a calculation for this **batchIdentifier**.
-If the class executed with an empty batch identifier - that means it is the main task that should split the load and create all tasks for each split key and the final task at the end
+If we have **batchIdentifier** specified - that means it is a child task that needs to perform a calculation for this **batchIdentifier**.
+If the class is executed with an empty batch identifier - that means it is the main task that should split the load and create all tasks for each split interval and the final task at the end.

 ```csharp
 class DEVTutorialBatchMultipleThreadBase extends RunBaseBatch